On this pageOverview

 ),

-)This is the same catchTag pattern you already use for command errors.
-If your model correctly gates commands (only dispatching takePhoto after AcquiredCamera has been received), the catchTag is a safety net that never fires.
+)This is the same catchTag pattern you already use for Command errors.
+If your model correctly gates Commands (only dispatching takePhoto after AcquiredCamera has been received), the catchTag is a safety net that never fires.
 But if your model logic has a bug, you get a graceful error message instead of a crash.

 Resources vs Managed Resources